Blog vs Vlog: Which is The Better Investment?

 For starters, how much you can make will largely depend on your blogging niche.
 Personal bloggers, for instance, who don’t have some type of knowledge or expertise people are willing to pay for likely won’t make much.

 The same holds for niches that are generally lower in value.
 An example of this would be a blogger who writes about sewing vs a blogger who writes about luxury travel.
-There is much more money in the luxury travel market, so the monetization potential will likely be much greater.
+There is much more scope to earn money in the luxury travel market; the monetization potential will likely be much greater.

 According to Indeed, the average blogger makes just over $35 thousand each year.
 However, this is a wildly oversimplified number owing to what I mentioned above.
 At the end of the day, how much you make is going to come down to these factors: